net-lisias-kspu/Historian/README.md

 * `Escaping` Used when the vessel is escaping from a body.
 * `Docked` Used when the vessel is docked to another.

+* `RagDolled` Used when an EVA Kerbal is 'ragdolled' on the ground as the result of a fall or collision
+* `Clambering` Used when an EVA Kerbal is climbing over terrain or a vehicle in response to the 'F' climb key.
+* `OnLadder` Used when an EVA Kerbal is holding on to a ladder

 When a screen shot is taken, the `SITUATION_TEXT` element uses only one of the above values for its text, depending on the situation.
 This is useful for making more descriptive captions such as: `Preparing to launch from <LaunchSite>` or `Landed on <Body>'s <LandingZone>` or `Flying at Mach <Mach> (<Speed>) <Altitude> over <Body>'s <Biome>`.

 Note that just like `TEXT`, `SITUATION_TEXT` also supports rich text and placeholder values.

+Note also that the special EVA values `RagDolled`, `Clambering` and `OnLadder` take precedence over the flight situations if they have a value text specified.
+If no value is specified then the appropriate normal situation is used (e.g. `Flying`, `Landed` etc.)

+##### ACTION Text

+An `ACTION_TEXT` element behaves similarly to a `SITUATION_TEXT` except that the selected text is used only if the corresponding action has occurred recently (how long is considered recent can be configured from the settings window).
+It has all of its properties except `Text`.
+Instead, it has the following additional properties, each corresponding to a different action:

+* `Default` Used whenever no recent action has taken place.
+If omitted then this element will normally be blank.
+* `Abort` Used if the abort key (`backspace` by default) or abort button has been pressed recently.
+* `Stage` Used if the stage key (`spacebar` by default) has been pressed recently.
+* `AG1`, `AG2`,... `AG10`: Used if the corresponding action group key (`1`, `2`,... `0` by default) has been pressed recently.

+Note that just like `TEXT`, `ACTION_TEXT` also supports rich text and placeholder values.

+##### TEXT_LIST

+A `TEXT_LIST` element behaves similarly to a `SITUATION_TEXT` element except that it allows a block of alternative `TEXT` values to be specified for each situation.
+The element has the can specify the same properties as a `TEXT` element with the addition of:

+* `EvaOnly` Should this element be used only when there is a Kerbal on EVA.
+Possible values: True, False, Either. __Default__: Either
+* `Random` Should the different text values be chosen in a random order or sequentially? __Default__: false
+* `ResetOnLaunch` When texts are being chosen in sequence should that sequence be reset when switching to a different vessel? __Default__: false

+Each situation block takes the same format with the name of the situation acting as a header then a list of `TEXT` entries enclosed between `{` and `}`. e.g.

+    Prelaunch
+	{
+	    Text = Поехали!
+		Text = Let's go!
+	}

+Any of the situations from the `SITUATION_TEXT` element can be used as a block header.
+As with the `SITUATION_TEXT` element the `Default` block will be used if there is no block specified for the current situation.

 ##### Picture